 What’s a “Normal” Weight for Kids?

-For example, a 6-year-old who weighs about 36 or 37 pounds is in the 5th percentile.
+For example, a 6-year-old who weighs about 36 to 37 pounds is in the 5th percentile.
 A 10-year-old who weighs 55 pounds falls into the 5th percentile.
 At the 5th percentile, thresholds for girls and boys are mostly the same.

 These numbers do not account for height.
 Only your doctor can give you a better idea of where your child falls on these charts by including stature.
 If your child is underweight, talk to your doctor about your child’s overall health and nutrition.
 Look for any nutritional deficiencies (anemia, lacking calcium or vitamin D), medication side effects, or unhealthy behaviors that may cause your child to not gain weight.